 Business continuity allows organizations to:

 In the past, organizations would rely on a complex series of physical provisions to maintain operations during disaster scenarios.
-From an information technology perspective, stakeholders would need to arrange for endpoints such as new desktop computers and networking technologies to maintain a patchwork of systems until normal operation could resume.
+From an information technology perspective, stakeholders would need to arrange for endpoints such as new desktop computers and networking technologies to maintain a patchwork of systems until normal operations could resume.

-But even in this connected age, risk assessment, risk management and disaster recovery planning remain critical for ensuring enterprise continuity.
+But even in this connected age, risk assessment, risk management, and disaster recovery planning remain critical for ensuring enterprise continuity.

-Integrated technologies supported by cloud platforms give modern businesses the ability to plan for, react to and recover from crises, whether they be natural disasters, cyber attacks or supplier failures.
-These technologies support full critical business functions and crisis management amid potential threats, and run accurate business impact analyses:
+Integrated technologies supported by cloud platforms give modern businesses the ability to plan for, react to, and recover from crises, whether they be natural disasters, cyberattacks, or supplier failures.
+These technologies support full critical business functions and crisis management amid potential threats and run accurate business impact analyses.

 In a disaster, the availability of critical files is essential to continued operations.
-Cloud-based file sync and share tools give stakeholders the power to access company data from anywhere on earth.
+Cloud-based file sync and share tools give stakeholders the power to access company data from anywhere.
 Furthermore, policy-based control options and sophisticated security protocols mitigate the risk of data loss or corruption, ensuring information remains in an untarnished state throughout the disaster.
 In the event of a serious breach, encryption tools and remote wipe options keep sensitive information safe from malicious actors.

 In normal situations, cloud networks give organizations the ability to expand their resources as needs spike.
 In the event that a disaster strikes the primary data center, disaster solutions can spread virtualized resources across secondary locations, limiting downtime or eliminating service outages completely.
 These solutions provide reliability and performance throughout the disaster, giving stakeholders the time necessary to maintain business operations.

 In a competitive business environment, disruption can cost organizations significantly.
 Emergency management tests the mettle of even the most prepared organizations.
 To ensure teams can stay productive and IT stakeholders can meet recovery time objectives, leaders need to make strategic investments in resilient technologies.
-Supporting these tools, policies, recovery strategies and standardized continuity activities empower stakeholders to maintain control and support data backup in even the worst disaster scenarios.
+Supporting these tools, policies, recovery strategies, and standardized continuity activities empower stakeholders to maintain control and support data backup in even the worst disaster scenarios.